crusaider/telldus-watchdog/README.md

 #### Event `'deviceChanged'`
 `function (device) {}`

 Emitted for every device where the watchdog detects a change in any property of the device since the last poll (or the watchdog was started).
-The callback will recieve a
+The device object as returned from the telldus live api.
 #### Event `'error'`
 `function (error) {}`